YingruWuGit/HiCKey/README.md

 # HiCKey

 This is the software HiCKey for detecting TAD boundaries and their hierarchical strucutre in HiC data.
 For the detail of our methodology please refer to "Decipher hierarchical organization of topologically associated domains through change-point testing".
-This software package is written in C++ and compiled by Visual C++ and GNU C++14.
+This software package is compiled by Visual C++ and GNU C++14.
 It contains 1 header file: "HiCKey.h"; 2 source files: "HiCKey.cpp" and "main.cpp".
 The compiled application are "HiCKey.exe" for Windows and "hickey_linux.exe" for Linux.

 # Examples: